prathushan/WP-Site-Inspector-Agent/README.md

 - Opens affected files and **auto-fixes** issues with LLMs
 - Takes an automatic backup (`.bak`) of the file
 - If anything goes wrong, **auto-restores the original** version
+- Compatible with all major WordPress themes and plugins
+- Handles common errors like undefined variables, missing includes, deprecated functions
+- Displays status updates: Pending, Fulfilled, Failed
+- Works with custom-coded themes and plugins
+- Integrated with the WP Site Inspector dashboard for one-click recovery
+- Designed for both novice and advanced developers

 > Powered by your preferred model: OpenAI, Claude, Gemini, DeepSeek, or OpenRouter — via your own API key (BYOK)